ibm-cloud-docs/watsonxdata/lnative_spk_lab.md

     b.
 Click **Refresh**.
 The Visual Studio code window prompts for IBM Cloud IAM APIkey of the user that you specified in setting field watsonx-data.userName.
 To generate the API key, see [Managing user API key](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui).

     c.
-Provide the API key and press Enter.
+Provide the API key and press **Enter**.
 Refresh your window to view the Spark engine in the left pane of Visual Studio Code application.

 3. Create a Spark lab.